Xseba360/Instagram-posts-to-Discord/README.md

 If so, make sure you provided a cookie value in the .env file and uncomment the section at line 339 in the main.js file.

-To get a cookie value, log in to the Instagram website on a browser.\
+To get a cookie value, log in to the Instagram website on a browser.

-Open the developer console and navigate to the "Network" tab (or anything that can track requests and responses).\
+Open the developer console and navigate to the "Network" tab (or anything that can track requests and responses).

-Reload the page and view the request information for the main webpage file (www.<!--comment to unlink-->instagram.com).\
+Reload the page and view the request information for the main webpage file (www<!--comment to unlink-->.instagram.com).

 The cookie value should be displayed in the cookie header of the request headers.

-To uncomment the section, remove the `/*` at the top of the section and the `*/` at the bottom of the section.\
+To uncomment the section, remove the `/*` at the top of the section and the `*/` at the bottom of the section.

 Below is the section which should be uncommented if you get the error:
 ```
 let options = {